seanbreckenridge/traktexport/README.md

 - lists
 - recommendations

-... because I don't have any of those on trakt
+... because I don't have any of those on trakt.
+If you use those, a PR would be appreciated!

 Created to use as part of [`HPI`](https://github.com/seanbreckenridge/HPI)